Packer-Lab/imagingplus/docs/source/quick-start-guide.rst

 Quick Start Guide
 =================

-The easiest way to get started with using ``packerlabimaging`` is to follow `Tutorial 1 (Creating an Experiment)`_.
+The easiest way to get started with using ``packerlabimaging`` is to follow `Tutorial 1 - Initializing an Experiment`_.
 This tutorial demonstrates how to setup a new experiment inside ``packerlabimaging`` for data processing and analysis.
-The ``Experiment`` class relies on information provided for each constituent trial of the Experiment.
+The ``Experiment`` class is built from information provided for each constituent trial of the overall Experiment.

+Then, to get started with plotting and data exploration, check out `Tutorial 3 - Making useful plots`_.

+.. _Tutorial 1 - Initializing an Experiment: Tutorials/Tutorial-1-Initializing-an-Experiment.ipynb
+.. _Tutorial 3 - Making useful plots: Tutorials/Tutorial-3-Making-useful-plots.ipynb